- About Us

 - Support Our Work

-Medicaid and the Children's Health Insurance Program (CHIP) provide health coverage to millions of people in America—including more than 43 million children in 2011—who would otherwise have been unable to afford health insurance.
+Medicaid and the Children's Health Insurance Program (CHIP) provide comprehensive and health coverage to millions of people in America—including more than 44 million children in 2011—who would otherwise have been unable to afford health insurance.
+In 2012, Medicaid and CHIP provided health coverage to more than half of all children at some point during the year.

 A child’s eligibility for these programs is primarily based on family income and assets.
 Each state sets its own eligibility standards within broad federal guidelines.
 The result is wide variety in coverage from state to state, from a few that meet minimum federal requirements to others that go far beyond to cover more children.